dexie/dexie-website/privacy.md

 ## Cookies

 dexie.org uses cookies for Google Analytics 4 tracking purposes only.
 These cookies help us understand how visitors interact with our website so we can improve our services.
-By clicking "Accept" on the cookie banner or continuing to use dexie.org, you consent to the use of cookies as described in this Privacy Policy.
+By clicking "Accept" on the cookie banner, you consent to the use of cookies as described in this Privacy Policy.

 ## Information Collection and Use